 This Is How Long You Need to Hold a Plank to Help Flatten Your Belly

 Yes, you might have mastered the plank upgrades that can reshape your body.
-But there’s just one catch: While the act of planking is pretty straightforward, how long you should actually hold one is probably a bit less clear.
+But there’s just one catch: While the act of planking is pretty straightforward, how long you should actually hold a plank is probably a bit less clear.
 Thankfully, the experts have you covered.

 To reap the most rewards, holding three planks for up to 60 seconds each is ideal, according to Doug Sklar, a certified personal trainer and founder of PhilanthroFIT in New York City.
 “Holding a plank for 60 seconds with good form demonstrates an ability to utilize your core muscles under control for roughly the amount of time you may be performing other exercises,” Sklar says.
 (To switch up your plank game, check out these four easy plank exercises that will transform your abs.)